Digitex Token (DGTX) Price Down 14.3% Over Last Week

-Digitex Token (CURRENCY:DGTX) traded down 7.3% against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on July 2nd.
-In the last week, Digitex Token has traded down 14.3% against the U.S. dollar.
-Digitex Token has a total market cap of $5.92 million and approximately $5.13 million worth of Digitex Token was traded on exchanges in the last 24 hours.
-One Digitex Token coin can currently be bought for approximately $0.0064 or 0.00000012 BTC on exchanges.
+Digitex Token (CURRENCY:DGTX) traded down 7.3% against the US dollar during the 1 day period ending at 9:00 AM E.T. on July 4th.
+Digitex Token has a market cap of $5.92 million and $5.13 million worth of Digitex Token was traded on exchanges in the last day.
+Over the last week, Digitex Token has traded 14.3% lower against the US dollar.
+One Digitex Token coin can currently be bought for $0.0064 or 0.00000012 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.